The best Super Bowl TV deals

-Super Bowl LIII is just over a week away, and if you want to see this controversial game play out on a big screen, you've come to the right place.
+Super Bowl 53 is less than a week away, and if you want to see this controversial game play out on a big screen -- and save some money along the way -- you've come to the right place.

 This is arguably the best time to buy a new TV, because stores typically hold sales in advance of the big game.
-And what sales they are: Just today I say a 75-inch model that was already on sale for $1,000 drop by another $100.
+And what sales they are.
+A 49-inch 1080p Roku TV is going for just $200, while a 75-incher can be had for less than $1000.

 Read more: Watch Super Bowl LIII live online